 HARLEY GREW UP IN HOLLYWOOD

 Who was the team leader behind building the largest industrial company in the world through design leadership?
-With all its major ups and downs, GM still remains our nation's largest car company and the quote within this "Best of America" news article, link below, puts things into proper perspective for modern audiences today, "His drive to execute his vision turned Harley Earl into a car industry disruptor, 70 years before disruptors became cool.
+With all its major ups and downs, General Motors still remains our nation's largest car company and the quote below from the following "Best of America" news article best answers this question, "His drive to execute his vision turned Harley Earl into a car industry disruptor, 70 years before disruptors became cool.
 GM's competitors didn't want to redesign their cars every year.
 But Harley Earl's success forced them to."

 The innovative team of leaders at GM during the mid-twentieth century stood behind Pioneer-Earl and created the modern Car Design soul that in tune helped forge the meteoric rise of today's global automotive economy.